Bushra1216/AI-Image-Generation-/README.md

     - To get the dataset on colab , go to your kaggle account profile and create an api token.
 It will be dowloaded a json file
     - Upload that json file in colab notebook

-These steps will enable you to harness the computational power of a GPU for efficient training and help to complete the initial implemtation.
+These steps will enable you to harness the computational power of GPU for efficient training and help to complete the initial implementation.

 ## Results